Fans Think Justin Bieber May Have Accidentally Revealed The Ending Of ‘The Bachelor’

 Justin Bieber may have just spoiled the ending of Peter Weber’s season of The Bachelor during an interview with Demi Lovato.
 Lovato was the guest host of The Ellen DeGeneres Show last week and Weber’s name came up, according to Yahoo!
 News.

 Lovato is a huge fan of the Bachelor franchise and often shares her support for various contestants on social media.
-Thus, she was excited when Bieber brought the topic of the show up, saying he watches it with his wife Hailey Bieber.
+Thus, she was excited when Bieber brought the topic of the show up, saying he watches it with his wife, Hailey Bieber.
 Bieber went on to say that he saw Weber at church recently.
-Lovato just so happens to also attend the same church, Hillsong Church in Los Angeles, California.
+Lovato just so happens to also attend the same church, Hillsong Church, in Los Angeles, California.

 “We watch The Bachelor.
 [Peter] was at church the other night…I went up to him and I was like, ‘I feel like I know you,” Bieber recalled.